dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

   resources; the ID is only used during the import process and later replaced by the IRI used internally by DSP
 - `permissions` (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights): a reference to a permission set; the permissions will be applied to the created resource
-- `iri` (optional): a custom IRI, used when migrating existing resources
+- `iri` (optional): a custom IRI, used when migrating existing resources (DaSCH-internal only)
-- `ark` (optional): a version 0 ARK, used when migrating existing resources from salsah.org to DSP.
+- `ark` (optional): a version 0 ARK, used when migrating existing resources.
 It is not possible to use `iri` and `ark` in the same resource.
-When `ark` is used, it overrides `iri`.
+When `ark` is used, it overrides `iri` (DaSCH-internal only).
-- `creation_date` (optional): the creation date of the resource, used when migrating existing resources from salsah.org to DSP.
-It must be formatted according to the constraints of [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp), which means that the timezone is required, e.g.: `2005-10-23T13:45:12.502951+02:00`
+- `creation_date` (optional): the creation date of the resource, used when migrating existing resources .
+It must be formatted according to the constraints of [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp), which means that the timezone is required, e.g.: `2005-10-23T13:45:12.502951+02:00` (DaSCH-internal only)

 A complete `<resource>` element may look as follows: